Knowing Rowing

 Indoor Rowing

 Found at local rowing clubs, community centres, and rowing studios, indoor rowing programs are offered all across Ontario.
-Individuals use the rowing machine all year round and each year indoor rowing events are hosted in communities around Ontario, typically in the winter months.
-Sometimes known as Ergometer rowing after the name of the equipment used for this type of sport, indoor rowing has been widely used in training and preparation of athletes for many years.
+Participants use the rowing machine, more commonly known in the rowing community as the ‘erg’ (short for ergometer), all year round.
+Each year indoor rowing competitions are hosted in communities around Ontario, typically in the winter months.
+Indoor rowing has been widely used in training and preparation of athletes for many years.
 In recent years indoor rowing has grown from a tool for off-the-water training for the serious rower to a sport in its own right.

 Coastal Rowing / Beach Sprints

 Coastal Rowing and Beach Sprints represents the adventure side of the sport.
-Unlike flatwater rowing, it takes place on rough water – on the sea, lakes and rivers where the water is less predictable.
-This discipline of rowing has one of the fastest growing communities of rowers and is popular in many countries, particularly in Europe.
+Unlike flatwater rowing, it takes place on rough water, including oceans, seas, lakes and rivers where the water is less predictable.
 Rowing on rough water means that coastal rowing is quite different from the flatwater Olympic-style of going in a straight line.
-Coastal rowers instead, often prefer rough water which adds a whole new dimension to the sport with many coastal rowers cherishing the exhilarating aspect of rowing in extreme conditions.
+Coastal rowers often prefer rough water which adds a whole new dimension to the sport including the exhilarating aspect of rowing in extreme conditions.

 Row Touring

-Most of the row touring in Ontario has been organized by the Ontario Adventure Rowing Association (OAR).
-Ontario Clubs, under the aegis of OAR, hold 10 – 12 tours in a given year.
+Most row touring in Ontario is organized by the Ontario Adventure Rowing Association (OAR).
+OAR, along with partners in Ontario rowing clubs, typically run 10 – 12 tours in a given year.